WhoBrokeTheBuild/WhoBrokeTheBuild.github.io/_drafts/2020-05-06-build-systems.md

 PREFIX ?= /usr/local

-# Set variables for our target, sources, objects, etc.
+# Configure variables used by our rules
 TARGET = bin/example

+# Gather our source files, and a list of object file counterparts
 SOURCES = $(wildcard src/**/*.cpp src/*.cpp)
 OBJECTS = $(patsubst src/%.cpp, obj/%.o, $(SOURCES))

+# Gather our test source files, and create a target for each of them
-TEST_SOURCES = $(wildcard tests/%_test.cpp)
+TEST_SOURCES = $(wildcard tests/*_test.cpp)
 TEST_TARGETS = $(patsubst tests/%.cpp, bin/%, $(TEST_SOURCES))

 # The general rule for building all .cpp files into .o files
-# The proper way to do this would involve some flags to build a dependency file, usually a .d, which could track which header files have changed as well.
+# The proper way to do this would involve some flags to build a
-$(OBJ_DIR)/%.o: $(SRC_DIR)/%.cpp
+# dependency file, usually a .d, which could track which header
+# files have changed as well.
+obj/%.o: src/%.cpp
 	$(CXX) $(CXXFLAGS) -c -o $@ $<

 # The rule for building our main target